Wellness at ASU Library

 Why Take a Break?

 A break is not the same as procrastination.
 Procrastination occurs purposefully since tasks are avoided for longer time periods, leading to stressful outcomes.
-Breaks can align with your study sessions (between 5 to 60 minutes depending on need and activity).
-Instead of only scrolling through social media posts or videos on your phone or laptop, find activities that allow you to zone out, express creativity, move around and show mindfulness on what you need.
-Some activities include socializing with others, having snacks or small meals, stretching, doing something creative or playing games.
+Breaks can align with your study sessions (between 5 and 60 minutes, depending on need and activity).
+Instead of only scrolling through social media posts or videos on your phone or laptop, find activities that allow you to zone out, express creativity, move around, and show mindfulness of what you need.
+Some activities include socializing with others, having snacks or small meals, stretching, doing something creative, or playing games.

 Take A Break With...